AdvaitKisar/Hotel-Booking-Management-System/README.md

 ### Record Function
 The record function prints all the details of all the customers who have stayed in the hotel till date.

+### Feedback Function
+The feedback function is either invoked through the home function where the user has to enter the customer ID himself/herself for giving the feedback and rating.
+Or else, it is invoked in the payment function if the customer hasn't given any rating/feedback earlier.
+In this case, he/she doesn't need to enter the customer ID again.
+The feedback function asks for a rating between 1 to 5 and a feedback in the form of a string.
+If the input is irrelevant, the function prompts the user to re-enter feedback or rating or both depending on the irrelevance of the previous input.
+Finally, the feedback and rating are stored in the lists made for them and updated in the excelsheet automatically.

 ## Features of the Program
 1. The program will never allot the same room to two customers during a specific interval and will search for the new room continuously by ensuring that room is vacant for all days of the stay of the customer.